All official European Union website addresses are in the europa.eu domain.

 Morbidity & mortality

-• Increasing incidence trend since 2015 with a peak in cases in 2019.
-In 2020, leptospirosis incidence dropped to the 2015 level, but this may have been confounded by population behaviours and disrupted surveillance activities related to Covid-19.
+- Increasing incidence trend since 2015 with 2023 cases being the highest reported since 2007.
+In 2020, leptospirosis incidence dropped to the 2015 level, but this may have been driven by population behaviours and disrupted surveillance activities related to Covid-19.
 In 2021, cases increased again.

 (ECDC, 2024-2023; 2023)